renpy/renpy/sphinx/source/build.rst

     This is a dictionary mapping strings to strings, that can be used to add or override keys in the mac's Info.plist file.

+.. var:: build.update_formats = [ "rpu" ]

+    This is a list of formats that the updater will build.
+The default, "rpu" is supported from Ren'Py 7.7 and 8.2 on.
+If you need to support updating using the earlier zsync-based updates, add "zsync' to the list.